One DnD 2025 Class and Subclass Tier List Breakdown

 Order

-Voice of Authority (Level 3) – C+ Tier – This ability is super unique and while I can’t rate it too highly, I do kind of love it.
+Voice of Authority (Level 3) – C Tier – This ability is super unique and while I can’t rate it too highly, I do kind of love it.
 In the average party, this will be just ok as extra damage is decent.
 However, if you have an ally that can hit like a truck for one attack (specifically a Rogue and their Sneak Attack), then you can get substantially more value out of this.
 Funny that an Order Cleric has to pair with a lawless Rogue to get the most out of this ability.

-Channel Divinity: Order’s Demand (Level 3) – C- Tier – This ability is super cool, but is really only helpful against enemies that are carrying weapons which is not super common.
+Channel Divinity: Order’s Demand (Level 3) – D+ Tier – This ability is super cool, but is really only helpful against enemies that are carrying weapons which is not super common.
 Even then, if they pass the saving throw or their turn comes before an ally who can go grab their weapon, then this ability is useless.

-1st Level Spells (Level 3) – D+ Tier – Not spells you’re excited about, and you could just pick up Command if you wanted it.
+1st and 2nd Level Spells (Level 3) – D+ Tier – Not spells you’re excited about, and you could just pick up Command if you wanted it.
+Hold Person can be more helpful if you find yourself fighting humanoid enemies often enough, but it’s still pretty risky.

 3rd Level Spells (Level 5) – B Tier – Slow is a really strong pickup as Cleric does not normally get good CC options.
 Mass Healing Word is not particularly good, but can be useful in situations where multiple allies are down so this isn’t useless.